Joseph Chennoth: Biography

-Pope John Paul II named him titular archbishop of Milevum and Apostolic Nuncio to the Central African Republic and Chad on 24 August 1999.
-He received his episcopal consecration on 30 October from Cardinal Angelo Sodano.
+On 24 August 1999, Pope John Paul II appointed him titular archbishop of Milevum and Apostolic Nuncio to the Central African Republic and to Chad.
+He received his episcopal consecration on 30 October 1999 from Cardinal Angelo Sodano.

-Pope Benedict XVI named him Apostolic Nuncio to Tanzania on 15 June 2005.
+On 15 June 2005, Pope Benedict XVI appointed him Apostolic Nuncio to Tanzania.

-Benedict appointed him Apostolic Nuncio to Japan on 15 August 2011.
+On 15 August 2011, Benedict XVI named him Apostolic Nuncio to Japan.